-Business Line of Credit Calculator – How Much Can You Get?
+Business Line of Credit Calculator - How Much Can You Afford?

 But what about when a project or need is a little more fluid and undefined?
 This is where a business line of credit is quite valuable.

 With this line of credit calculator, we’ll share the details around business lines of credit and how you can use this tool to see how affordable your credit line offer truly is.

 What Is a Business Line of Credit?

 A business line of credit provides your company with access to funds to spend as you need them.
 You withdraw the exact amount of funds your business needs while only paying interest against the capital you’ve used.
 Another feature of a business line of credit is that you are never obligated to withdraw the entire credit line amount.

 When your business needs recurring access to funds for a project or goal without an end date, a business line of credit could be the best solution for you.

 Business lines of credit do function similarly to credit cards, however, they, don’t carry any annual fees.
 It’s also possible (depending on the lender) that you may have to re-submit the documents and paperwork, including current bank statements, whenever you want to make a withdrawal from the credit line.

 Understanding Your Repayment Structure with a Line of Credit Interest Calculator

 Before securing any business line of credit, use a line of credit payment calculator to fully understand exactly what you’re business will be expected to pay.
 There are three specific cost factors that you need to be aware of before making any decision.

 A business line of credit, on the other hand, only requires payment once you’ve withdrawn a certain amount from your credit line.
 As you find with a term loan, a business line of credit will provide repayment parameters once the withdraw threshold has been reached.